Boreas618/HeapOp-Dispatcher/README.md

 ```

 Here, `OFFLOAD_CANDIDATES` is a comma-separated list of digests (collected during `PRERUN`) representing call sites to be redirected to remote allocation.

+### Redis Support
+Redis uses a hack to determine the size of the allocated heap memory, which is incompatible with the memkind implementation.
+Therefore, if you want to use this tool with Redis, it is recommended to use [this fork of Redis](https://github.com/Boreas618/redis).